Samsung and South Korea: What next after Lee's bribery conviction? | DW | 19.01.2021

 In 2014, SK Group Chairman Chey Tae-won was found guilty of embezzling $40 million from affiliates.
 Chey, the chairman of South Korea's third-largest chaebol, was pardoned in 2015.

-In 2018, Chey founded the Chey Institute for Advanced Studies, and last December, he was named vice president of the Olympic Council of Asia, the continent's top sports governing body.
+In 2018, Chey founded the Chey Institute for Advanced Studies, and last December, he was named vice president of the Olympic Council of Asia, the continent's top sporting governing body.

 The Samsung scion may face a more difficult path to redemption as more legal troubles loom.